 Don’t annoy them.
 Instead:

-Happy neighbours = fewer complaints = a longer Airbnb lifespan.
+Happy neighbours = fewer complaints = a longer Short-Term Rental lifespan.

 In Burleigh Heads, a host built great relationships with their block.
 They now get a heads-up if guests break the rules.
 No council calls.
 No stress.